microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/vehicle-analysis/README.md

 1. on the right, click `Import` to import images
     - On your file system, navigate to the `vehicles` directory to select the vehicle image provided
     - select the appropriate vehicle make from the drop-up list below your image thumbnail(s).
 If your make is not listed, select *Unknown*
-1. on the center column menu bar, click `Build` to train all vehicle models
+1. on the top-right menu bar, click `Build All` to train all vehicle models

 ![vehicle-training](./figs/vehicle-training.png)

-> Cameras that are positioned directly above the traffic are better suited for recognition because they capture images where the vehicles approach head-on.
+> Tip: Cameras that are positioned on a gantry over the traffic are best suited for recognition because they capture images where the vehicles approach head-on.
 For further recommendations about image quality, and for instructions to collect your own vehicle model training images, read the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_8/MediaServer_12.8_Documentation/Guides/html/index.html#Operations/Analyze/Vehicle_Model_Training.htm).

 ## Processing video